adaltas/ece-devops-2022-fall/project/instructions.md

 - tests: unit, API, configuration, connection.
 - health check endpoint ensuring an application is functional

 **Note!** You are allowed to use the draft application located in the [courses/devops/modules/03.continuous-testing/lab](courses/devops/modules/03.continuous-testing/lab) folder, but you have to enrich it by **at least** completing all comment sections marked "TODO".
-You can also use the more complete version in: [courses/devops/modules/03.continuous-testing/lab](https://github.com/adaltas/ece-devops-2022-fall-corrections/tree/main/userapi)
+You can also use the more complete version in: [Userapi in Corrections](https://github.com/adaltas/ece-devops-2022-fall-corrections/tree/main/userapi)

 ### 2. Apply CI/CD pipeline